-- 48.-(1) Either of the following may apply to the Director to file a written veto prohibiting the disclosure of a birth registration or other record under section 46 or 47- - (a) an adopted person who is 18 years of age or over and was adopted under this Act, or any predecessor to this Act; - (b) a birth parent of an adopted person referred to in paragraph (a). - (2) When an applicant complies with subsection (1), the Director must file the disclosure veto.
+- 48.-(1) Either of the following may apply to the Director to file a written veto prohibiting the disclosure of a birth registration or other record under section 46 or 47- - (a) an adopted person who is 18 years of age or older and was adopted under this Act, or any written law preceding to this Act; or - (b) a birth parent of an adopted person referred to in paragraph (a). - (2) When an applicant complies with subsection (1), the Director must file the disclosure veto.